-We have authorization to issue up to 300,000,000,000,000,000 shares of common stock of which, as of April 27, 2021, 3,175,977,710 shares were issued and outstanding.
+We currently have authorization to issue up to 300,000,000,000,000 shares of common stock of which, as of July 31, 2021, 3,350,844,445 shares were issued and outstanding.
 We are not restricted from issuing additional shares of our common stock in the future, including securities convertible into, or exchangeable or exercisable for, shares of our common stock.
-Pursuant to the Plan of Reorganization, we issued warrants for the purchase of an aggregate of 15,226,346,970 shares of our common stock.
-In addition, pursuant to the Plan of Reorganization, we issued or will be issuing convertible notes in the aggregate estimated principal amount of \$11,794,700.
-Such notes are or will be convertible into shares of our common stock at prices related to the market price of our common stock at the time of conversion.
-Our issuance of additional shares of common stock in the future will dilute the ownership interests of our then existing stockholders.